 Canopy lids often include lighting fixtures, which can enhance the appearance of your aquarium and promote plant growth.

 Can betta fish live in a closed container?

 An example is aerated and sealed plastic bags with water.
-A betta fish will not survive in such a container once they use the oxygen up.
+A betta fish will not survive in a container once they use the oxygen.

-They made the lids available for aquariums in such a way that air can still pass through small gaps while preventing your fish from escaping from the tank.
+They made the lids available for aquariums so that air can still pass through small gaps while preventing your fish from escaping from the tank.

 How do you make a homemade fish tank lid?

 If your tank didn’t come with a lid, then you can make a homemade fish tank lid.
 Measure the length and width of your fish tank and note this.